bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Career Connection

-During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with career services and how this material will be applicable to them in their future career.
+Each virtual lesson contains a Career Connection section that links the academic content with career services and students' future careers.

 Remind students that they should reach out to their Career Coach and meet with them often throughout the boot camp to help prepare their professional materials.
-Students can also [sign up for workshops](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp).
+Students can also [sign up for career services workshops](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp).

-If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp).
+If you'd like more information about career services, visit the [career services resources page](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp/).

 ## Module Challenge